virgs/conditional-injector/README.md

      // "originalValue"
      // "applicationValue"
 ```
-#####Note:
+##### Notes:
-You need to enable typescript flags 'experimentalDecorators' and 'emitDecoratorMetadata'.
+-   You need to enable typescript flags 'experimentalDecorators' and 'emitDecoratorMetadata'.
+-   Due to one *decoration* property, if a decorated class is never imported, the decoration function is never called.
+Therefore the class never gets registered to the container.
+You have to explicitly import the file that contains the class at least one time in order to make sure that that class is able to be injected.